kburson/full-stack-dev/README.md

 1. api-server

-( _ater we will have a front end application, and perhaps secondary applications to experiment with different frameworks for both front and back end, using a shared libs folder of vanilla typescript to reduce code redundancy_ )
+( _Later we will have a front end application, and perhaps secondary applications to experiment with different frameworks for both front and back end, using a shared libs folder of vanilla typescript to reduce code redundancy_ )

 **commands**